-Now that my daughter is becoming a toddler, I’m on a hunt for the best board books for one year olds.
-We’ve had story time for months but it’s so much more fun for both of us now.
+Now that your little one’s becoming a toddler, you’re on a hunt for the best board books for one year olds, right?
+You’ve probably had story time for months but it’s so much more fun for both of you now – because your newly minted toddler now has a clue what’s going on.
+Books are beginning to mean something to her – and that’s so great for you too.

 This post contains affiliate links, which means that I receive a commission if you make a purchase after clicking on my link.
 You can find our full disclosure policy here.